TomasVotruba/tomasvotruba.com/source/_posts/2020/2020-02-03-how-to-run-rector-and-phpstan-on-huge-project-in-3-seconds-with-phpstorm.md

 When I talk with developers, this is one of the main reasons they don't use such tools.
 It takes too long to get feedback from them.
 It destroys their focus on the features.

 <blockquote class="blockquote text-center mt-5 mb-5">
-Frustration is always sign we should ask the question:
+Frustration is always the sign we should ask this question:
 <br>
 How can we do better?
 </blockquote>